shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 >Consistent spoofing of UUID or PKI token.

 Security Weakness:
->Attacker consistently sends UUID and PKI token
+>Attacker consistently sends UUID and PKI token (malformed) to the target system.

-Vulnerable Component:
->Rate limiting/ blocking

 Counter Measures:
->
+>Deployer can have Rate limiting/ blocking to counter this.

 Extra:
-> Probability:
+> Probability: Very Low

-> Impact:
+> Impact: Medium

 > Related Info: